cudoventures/cudos-network-docs/src/learn/validators.md

 title: Cudos Validators
 ---

+## Overview

 Cudos Validators run node software to operate the Cudos Network blockchain by checking incoming transactions and forming new blocks in a decentralised manner.

 Cudos Network is a Proof of Stake chain so each Validator must put up a token deposit as collateral to participate.
 The Validator pool is currently permissioned to allow the network to launch with stability, but this will fully open in time.

 ### Types of Nodes

-We currently have three types of Cudos Nodes:
+We currently have three distinct Cudos Nodes types:

-* Full Node
+* Full Nodes
-* Seed Node
+* Seed Nodes
-* Sentry Node
+* Sentry Nodes

-We will be layering on Cudos Compute Nodes to the network in the future.
+We will be layering on [Cudos Compute Nodes](#compute-nodes) to the network in the future.
+Find a description of each Cudos Node below:

 #### Full Node